 Your older home may even have chimney work already installed that just needs to be cleaned up and services in order to be ready to work again.
 Many wood-burning fireplaces can be converted to gas fireplaces if you don’t want the hassles of getting wood and keeping it around and building up a wood fire in the fireplace.

 If you want to add a fireplace or multiple fireplaces to your existing home in your master bedrooms, basement media room, en-suite bathroom, or out in your garage to provide heat as well as atmosphere you should meet with a designer today to find out what is possible at your home.

 When it comes to your chimney, you'll have lots of creosote and debris stuck to your chimney if you don't clean it at least once a year.
 Remember, your home safety is danger the longer you go without a professional inspection and sweep because your chimney needs to have a passive airflow to function properly.

 Chimney cleaning you can trust is at Vertical Chimney Care.
-Since 1985, we’ve performed thousands of chimney inspections and cleaning services for Chicago and surrounding suburbs.
-Speak to a specialist and get a free quote today.
+Since 1985, we've performed thousands of chimney inspections and cleaning services for Chicago and surrounding suburbs.
+Contact us today to speak to a specialist!